AlexSchuy/2020-08-27-usatlas-recast-tutorial/_episodes/07-skimming-reformatting.md

 > ## Bonus Exercise!
 > The task we accomplished above in pure ROOT could also be accomplished with a fair bit less coding by making use of python's uproot or rootpy+root_numpy packages.
 Since the amount of data encoded in the histograms is very small compared with the original DAOD, any speed losses we may suffer in going from pure ROOT code to python for this step are essentially negligible.
 As such, this is a situation in which it may well be to our benefit to take advantage of high level python modules.
 The main downside in our particular case is that `atlas/analysisbase:21.2.125` doesn't have a ROOT installation with python bindings (needed for rootpy+root_numpy) or python 3.6 (needed for uproot), so it's best to build or own docker images for this task.
 >
-> we provide "starter" repos for .
+> we provide "starter" repos for both uproot and rootpy.
 You can choose to work with one of them depending on your desired implementation.
 >
 > Each repo includes:
 > * a Dockerfile which specifies the base image and installs any required dependencies (feel free to add more dependencies if you need to!),